Quantum Low-Density Parity-Check Codes: Background

 \subsubsection{Stabilizer and CSS codes}

-An $[[n,k,d]]$ stabilizer quantum code is defined by a commutative group~$S$ which is a subgroup of the Pauli group acting on the state space of~$n$ \emph{physical qubits} $(\mathbb{C}^2)^{\otimes n}$.
+An $[[n,k,d]]$ stabilizer quantum code is defined by a commutative group~$S$ which is a subgroup of the Pauli group acting on the state space of~$n$ \emph{physical qubits} $(\mathbb{C}^2)^{\otimes n}$ {\change not containing~$-I$}.
 The group~$S$ has $n-k$ independent generators, called \emph{stabilizer checks}.
 The code subspace is defined as the $+1$-eigenspace of~$S$ and can be interpreted as the state space of~$k$ \emph{logical qubits}.
-The \emph{logical operators} on the code space correspond to the elements of the Pauli group which commute with~$S,$ but are not in~$S$ themselves.
-The \emph{distance}~$d$ is the smallest number of physical qubits in the support of a non-trivial logical operator.
+The {\change non-trivial} \emph{logical operators} on the code space correspond to the elements of the Pauli group which commute with~$S,$ but are not in~$S$ themselves.
+The \emph{distance}~$d$ is the smallest number of physical qubits in the support of a non-trivial logical operator. {\change A slight generalization of stabilizer codes are \emph{subsystem codes} where only some logical degrees of freedom are used while the others are downgraded to become \emph{gauge qubits} and their corresponding logical operators are called \emph{gauge operators}. }

 A CSS code is defined by a pair of classical linear binary codes $C_X,C_Z\subset\mathbb{F}^n_2$ such that the orthogonality condition $C_X\subset C_Z^\perp$ is satisfied, see~\cite{calderbank1998quantum}.
 We assume that the codes~$C_X$ and~$C_Z$ are given by their parity check matrices $H_X$ and $H_Z.$ A CSS code defines a stabilizer code, where the stabilizer group is generated by the \emph{stabilizer checks} $X^c = \prod_{i=1}^n X_i^{c_i}$ where~$c$ is a row of~$H_X$ and $Z^d = \prod_{i=1}^n Z_i^{d_i}$ where~$d$ is a row of~$H_Z$.
 The commutativity of the stabilizer group is ensured by the orthogonality condition $C_X\subset C_Z^\perp$ which is equivalent to